 Supta Baddha Konasana also known as Reclined Cobbler’s Pose, is a deeply relaxing yoga position that requires flexibility in the hips and the legs, particularly the muscles of the inner thighs and groin.

-Our practitioner Dr Shubhamangala, follower of classical Ayurveda and practising for the last 20+ years: Ayurveda says improper food, diet plans and lifestyle are the main causes for this condition.
+Dr Shubhamanagala follower of classical Ayurveda and practising for the last 20+ years: Ayurveda says improper food, diet plans and lifestyle are the main causes for this condition.
 PCOD incidents are on the rise because we are going away from the nature.
 Natural food and lifestyle with stress free mind will prevent this condition.

 Ayurveda says human body is made of channels (srotas).
 When there are blockages due to intake of excessive curd, cheese which are heavy to digest coupled with sedentary lifestyle and stress these conditions could occur.